Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Here *ListOfPlatforms* and *RegularExpression* have the same meaning as in TODO statements described above.

-The REQUIRED statement can also be used to mask message that would normally be interpreted as error (according to rules defined in *parse.rules*) but should not be considered as such within current test.
+The REQUIRED statement can also be used to mask the message that would normally be interpreted as error (according to the rules defined in *parse.rules*) but should not be considered as such within the current test.

 Example:
 ~~~~~